Wilann/Navigation/README.md

     (_For AWS_) If you'd like to train the agent on AWS (and have not [enabled a virtual screen](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Training-on-Amazon-Web-Service.md)), then please use [this link](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P1/Banana/Banana_Linux_NoVis.zip) to obtain the environment.

 2. Create (and activate) a new environment with Python 3.6

-> Linux or Mac:
+Linux or Mac:
-> conda create --name drlnd python=3.6
+conda create --name drlnd python=3.6
-> source activate drlnd
+source activate drlnd

-> Windows:
+Windows:
-> conda create --name drlnd python=3.6
+conda create --name drlnd python=3.6
-> activate drlnd
+activate drlnd

 3. Install OpenAI gym, Unity mlagents, Unity unityagents

-> pip install gym
+pip install gym
-> pip install mlagents
+pip install mlagents
-> pip install unityagents
+pip install unityagents

-4. Install several dependencies
+4. Install dependencies

-> cd python
+cd python
-> pip install .
+pip install .

 5. Create an IPython kernel for the drlnd environment

-> python -m ipykernel install --user --name drlnd --display-name "drlnd"
+python -m ipykernel install --user --name drlnd --display-name "drlnd"

 6. Change the kernel in the Notebook to match the drlnd environment by using the drop-down Kernel menu